longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Figure 2: Start New Game Dialog

-From upper-left to lower-right, the following user interface elements are available:
+From upper left to lower right, the following user interface elements are available:

 * :guilabel:`Players list`
 * :guilabel:`Nation`